roop/citron/docs/grammar-file.md

 ~~~

 Since the code block is placed in a function with stricty typed
-parameters, any type mismatches would be caught when the generated
+parameters, any type mismatches would show up as compile-time errors.
-parser is compiled.

-The code block may throw errors and these errors will be propagated up
+The code block may throw run-time errors and these errors will be
-to one of the parsing methods: `consume(token:, code:)`, or
+propagated up to one of the parsing methods: [`consume(token:, code:)`],
-`endParsing()`.
-This can be used to handle semantic errors from within
+or [`endParsing()`].
+This can be used to handle semantic errors from
-code blocks.
-For example, if we have an arithmetic expression evaluator
+within code blocks.
+For example, if we have an arithmetic expression
-that evaluates an expression as it parses it, we might want to throw on
+evaluator that evaluates an expression as it parses it, we might want to
-a division-by-zero error.
+throw on a division-by-zero error.

+[`consume(token:, code:)`]: /citron/parser-interface/api/CitronParser/#consumetoken-citrontoken-tokencode-citrontokencode
+[`endParsing()`]: /citron/parser-interface/api/CitronParser/#endparsing

 The code blocks are a great way to build a data structure (usually a
 parse tree) representing the parsed data.
 Typically, the code block for